Pranshu-Tripathi/Design-Patterns/README.md

  - Liskov Substitution Principle
     - Able to substitute the derived class object at any place where we use the base class object.
  - Interface Segregation Principle
-    - Slip interface to separate interface
+    - Split interface to separate interface
     - States no code should be forced to depend on methods it doesn’t use.
  - Dependency Inversion Principle
     - High-level modules should not depend on the low-level modules and vice versa.
 They should depend on the abstraction.